ritterim/rimdev-blog/_posts/2019-10-24-writing-a-compatible-date-input.md

 **The important part to note here is that even if you have `<input type="date">` in Internet Explorer or Safari, it will render as `<input type="text">`.**

-This allows you to check whether or not the user's browser supports date inputs without having to do any kind of checking about what browser the user is on.
+The fact that the input type renders as text when date is not supported allows you to check whether or not the user's browser supports date inputs without having to do any kind of checking about what browser the user is on.
 If the input is a date input, you can simply exit out of any additional methods (or run anything you would, such as additional events) and move on.
 If the input is a text input, then we can fall back into some good old fashioned regex to trim and format the date input as the user types.

-A caveat to this - if you are checking to format the input on any type of keyup or keypress event, it is a good idea to ignore the backspace and delete actions so that the user doesn't run into unintended formatting as they are clearing the input.
+A caveat to the solution - if you are checking to format the input on any type of keyup or keypress event, it is a good idea to ignore the backspace and delete actions so that the user doesn't run into unintended formatting as they are clearing the input.

 **This solution has been confirmed to work in Internet Explorer, Safari, and even Netscape!**

-## A Breakdown of the Input
+## A Breakdown of the HTML Attributes

 There are additional values that you can put on your input that will only take effect in the case of it being a text input.
 We ended up with something like this: